Liquidity Pools

 Liquidity Pool Endpoints:

-Here at Amberdata we give you two views into pools; from the pool point of view and from the provider point of view.
+At Amberdata we give users two views into pools; from the pool point of view and the provider point of view.
 The pool point of view is exactly what it sounds like, a view of every liquidity provider in a particular pool.
 For example, the DAI_WETH pool on uniswapV2 has 1000’s of liquidity providers and we show everyone of their addresses, how much of the pool they own (in % terms), the number of LP tokens they have (in WEI) and when the last liquidity event was for the provider.
 This is a great way to understand how large and therefore how liquid a pool is.
 The other point of view we show is that of the liquidity provider, ie, every pool an address has added liquidity into.
 This includes how much of the pool they own (in % terms), the number of LP tokens they own (in WEI) and when the last liquidity event was for the provider, just like the pool point of view.
 In addition to the two views into pools, we also have an Events endpoint that shows all of the mint (add liquidity), burn (remove liquidity) and swap events that have happened for a particular address.
 This endpoint is a great way to keep track of what an address did and when it did it.

 Impermanent Loss: